burtbeckwith/grails-remote-methods/README.md

 Usage:

-1. Define on gsp (all attributes are optional, you can specify remote methods in controller as static property 'methods')
+1. Define on gsp (all attributes are optional, you can specify remote methods in controller as static property 'remoteMethods')

         <g:defineRemote controller="index" methods="['user_info']"/>